-Please schedule the examination to minimize conflict with MIME graduate courses.
+Exams should be scheduled to minimize conflict with MIME graduate courses.
 Graduating MS and PhD students must announce their research presentations at least two weeks in advance.
-A standard form for thesis defense announcements can be obtained from Stephanie Grigar in 114 Dearborn Hall.
+A standard form for thesis defense announcements can be obtained from Stephanie Grigar in 221 Dearborn Hall.
 All currently enrolled MIME graduate students are strongly encouraged to attend the presentation phase of their colleagues' final oral examinations.

-- PhD and MS–thesis option students must submit the pretext pages of their thesis to the Graduate School before scheduling the final oral examination.
-The PhD and MS-thesis option final oral examination has two components: a public presentation of your research, and an oral examination conducted by their committee.
+- PhD and MS–thesis students must submit the pretext pages of their thesis to the Graduate School before scheduling the final oral examination.
+The PhD and MS-thesis option final oral examination has two components: a public presentation of your research and an oral examination conducted by their committee.
 The exam lasts two hours.
 More information of exam requirements can be found on the Graduate School website.